koonamatata/LinuxUsenetStreamer/README.md

 ## Installation Instructions
 1. Download the script onto your system into a directory of your choice (assuming the current working directory or home "~/" here; you can find the downloadable script file under "Releases") or create a new file there and copy-paste the code (from the "<> Code"/"Files" section) into it:
-'nano UsenetStreamerLite.sh'
+`nano UsenetStreamerLite.sh`

 2. Make the script executable:
-'chmod +x UsenetStreamerLite.sh'
+`chmod +x UsenetStreamerLite.sh`

 3. Run it with:
-'sudo ./UsenetStreamerLite.sh'
+`sudo ./UsenetStreamerLite.sh`

 4. Follow on-screen instructions.
-When configuring NzbDAV via the web interface, in the SABnzbd section where it asks for the Rclone Mount Directory, type '/vdrive' since the vdrive folder is a direct child of the root directory.
+When configuring NzbDAV via the web interface, in the SABnzbd section where it asks for the Rclone Mount Directory, type `/vdrive` since the vdrive folder is a direct child of the root directory.

 # UsenetStreamerFull